anchit-chandran/medicode-website/docs/index.md

 ## 🗝️ Unlock Endless Opportunities

-As a medical coder, you can leverage your domain knowledge to identify problems and derive innovative solutions.
-Imagine being able to tackle complex health challenges with your unique coding skills, opening up new exciting opportunities within academia, health management, and data science.
+As a medical programmer, you can leverage your domain knowledge to identify problems and derive innovative solutions.
+Use this skill to tackle complex health challenges, opening up new exciting opportunities within academia, health management, and data science.

 ## 😨 Say Goodbye to the Struggle

-We understand that coding can seem daunting, especially for medics without experience.
-As self-taught medic coders, we have been there and have created this course with you in mind.
+As self-taught medic coders we understand that coding can seem daunting, especially for medics without previous experience.

+This course has been crafted with clinicians at the heart of it.

 We teach the fundamentals of Python in a medical context, making it easy for you to understand the clinical significance of what's being taught.

 **After the first hour of the course, you will have already created your first program!**